cropgeeks/hpc-help/apps.rst

 - ``/mnt/shared/apps/java``
 - On default path: ``no``

 Updated versions of the **Java JDK** are available here.
-CentOS 8 ships with JDK 8 by default, although you can also get other versions via :doc:`bioconda`.
+Rocky Linux 8 ships with JDK 8 by default, although you can also get other versions via :doc:`bioconda`.